dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-02-Spring_Actuator.md

 ## Configure management endpoint port

 Spring Boot Actuator defaults to run on port 8080 (see <https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-monitoring.html#production-ready-customizing-management-server-port>).
+If you want to be able to restrict access to endpoint by firewall settings, you need a different port than the webapp/server port.
 Changing it to e.g. 9001 in application.yml:

 ```yml
 management: